bbaker421/4180FinalProject/README.md

 ### Prerequisites

-What you need to install the hardware and software and how to install them
+What you need before you begin

 #### Hardware (Links Included)